Selective deficiency of IgA

-Note: People with complete IgA deficiency may develop anti-IgA antibodies if given blood products and IVIG.
+Note: People with complete IgA deficiency may develop anti-IgA antibodies if given blood products and immunoglobulins.
 This may lead to

 or life-threatening .
-These individuals can safely be given IgA-depleted IVIG.
+However, they can safely be given IgA-depleted immunoglobulins.

 Selective IgA deficiency is less harmful than many other immunodeficiency diseases.

-Some people with IgA deficiency will recover on their own and begin to produce IgA in larger quantities over a period of years.
+Some people with IgA deficiency will recover on their own and produce IgA in larger quantities over a period of years.